Outlook Envelope and Label Printer

 Many people access the material from this web site daily.
 Most just take what they want and run.
-That's OK, provided they are not selling on the material as their own; however if your productivity gains from the material you have used, a donation from the money you have saved, however small, would help to ensure the continued availability of this resource.
+That's OK, provided they are not selling on the material as their own; however if your productivity gains from the material you have used, a donation from the money you have saved would help to ensure the continued availability of this resource.
+Click the appropriate button above to access PayPal.

-Print an envelope or label for the selected Outlook contact.
+Print an envelope or label for the selected Outlook contact

 This page was prompted by a question in the Microsoft Office Answers forums from a user who wanted to be able to print an envelope or label for a selected contact in Outlook by merely clicking a button.
 I replied to that question with a pair of macros from which this page was developed.

-Rather than ask users to attempt to reconstruct the Outlook user forms and macro code employed by this function, I have made them available for download.
 Extract the files from the zip.
 The three indicated items can then be imported into the Outlook VBA editor either from its file menu or by dragging and dropping into the project directly from Windows Explorer - see first illustration below.

 The ZIP file includes sample envelope and table documents.
 The envelope document as shown may be edited.
 If the label document is not of the format you need, create a new label document (see below).

-For the labels, it is not practical to edit the table. it is much simpler to create a new template.
 From the Envelope and Labels function create a new document from the labels tool using your preferred label format.

-Save this document as Outlook Label.docx again in the My Documents folder.
 This label document does not require the docvariable field employed by the envelope function.

 These documents are used by the function to print labels and envelopes.
 It would have been possible to use the Word envelope and label dialog from the function, but this method was used for speed and convenience.

-"HKEY_CURRENT_USER\Software\VB and VBA Program Settings\Outlook Envelope\Table" with two sub keys "Rows" and "Columns" .
+The macro stores details about the layout of the label document in the registry, to which end it creates a registry entry "HKEY_CURRENT_USER\Software\VB and VBA Program Settings\Outlook Envelope\Table" with two sub keys "Rows" and "Columns" .
 Thus the macro requires that the user has write access to the registry.
 This registry data is created the first time the macro is run, and is updated every time the label format on the user form is changed.
 The default values are 3 columns, 8 rows, so for most users this will have to be changed the first time the macro is run to match the values from the envelope document.
 Thereafter the information will be stored and presented on the form whenever the macro is run.

 The function prints a label or envelope for the selected Contact.
 If no contact is selected the following error message is presented:

-otherwise the main form is presented with the default option set to Envelope and the current address to be printed shown in the upper window.
+Otherwise the main form is presented with the default option set to Envelope and the current address to be printed shown in the upper window.
 If the macro is added to the ribbon of the Contacts tab (easily achieved in Word 2010 with the built-in ribbon editor) the above message should never be seen.

-Office 2010 provides a rudimentary ribbon editor.
+Office 2010 and later provides a rudimentary ribbon editor.
 Office 2007 users should add a button to the QAT (Quick Access Toolbar) .
 I have shown the button added to the Actions Group associated with the Contacts folder.
 The ribbon editor does not allow buttons to be added into an existing group, so to achieve that effect you must recreate the whole Actions group with the addition of the button as a custom group, and hide the original Actions group.

 You may edit the address directly in the window as required.